jakub-podolak/jakub-podolak.github.io/blogposts/uq.md

 ---

-## Planned Experiments
+## Experimental Setup

 To explore these questions, we're planning experiments using popular question-answering datasets like TriviaQA ([Joshi et al. 2017]), MMLU ([Hendrycks et al. 2021]), and SimpleQA ([Wei et al. 2024]), enriched with domain-specific tags (sports, culture, reasoning complexity).
+We will use Llama3.1-8b-instruct and Gemma2 for UQ methods investigation across question types, and Deepseek R1 32B for experiments that require reasoning.

 We'll perform: